bweber226/jps-api-wrapper/README.md

 The JPS (Jamf Pro Server) API Wrapper encapsulates all available endpoints in the Classic and Pro versions of the Jamf API to make them easier and faster to use in Python.

+I plan on keeping this up to date with current releases of JPS.
+Check the changelog for additional endpoints or changes on new JPS releases.

 ## Table of Contents

 - [JPS (Jamf Pro Server) API Wrapper](#jps-jamf-pro-server-api-wrapper)